Skip to content

 • the spiritual/cultural

-• providing meaningful work with service users and staff working together within a community setting
+• Provide meaningful work with everybody working together within a community setting

 • Equality, where the contribution of everyone is equally valued